-The Audit Committee pre-approves all auditing services and permitted non-audit services (including the fees and terms thereof) to be performed by the Company's independent auditor, subject to the de minimis exception for non-audit services that are approved by the Audit Committee prior to the completion of an audit.
+The Audit Committee pre-approves all auditing services and permitted non-audit services (including the fees and terms thereof) to be performed by the Company's independent registered public accounting firm, subject to the de minimis exception for non-audit services that are approved by the Audit Committee prior to the completion of an audit.
 Each member of the Audit Committee has been delegated the authority to pre-approve any audit services, provided that such approvals must be presented to the full Audit Committee at its next scheduled meeting.
-The Audit Committee pre-approved all services performed by Ernst & Young and Deloitte during 2018.
+The Audit Committee pre-approved all services performed by Deloitte during 2020.